 Advent Devotions & Christmas Crafts for Families: 24 Scripture Reflections & Simple Projects to Anticipate Christ’s Birth by Victoria Duerstock is made especially to support families in their quest for keeping Christ at the center of Christmas.
 There is a devotional for each day in December leading up to Christmas, along with beautiful illustrations and simple crafts to solidify the devotions in your heart.

 The Way to the Manger: A Family Advent Devotional by Jeff and Abbey Land.
 This is another devotional to help families engage in the biblical truths of Christmas.
 This devotional will focus on why we need a Savior and how amazing it is that God sent Jesus.
 There are also family discussion points and activities to do together.
+What a great way to build family memories!

 As moms, unless we prioritize our relationship with God, it can easily fall by the wayside.
 Learn more about growing closer to God.
 As we grow closer to Him, we become a better wife and mother as well.